BlendVision/iOS-StreamIngest-SDK/MigrationGuide.md

 3. **Method Updates:**
    - Made the `StreamIngest` initializer private and introduced the `create(with:)` method for instance creation.
+   - Updated the authorization process to use the `requestAuthentication(completion:)` method instead of the authorizer property.

 4. **Specialized View:**
    - Introduced `CameraPreviewView` to handle camera previews more effectively.